OlivierBlanvillain/SlickChair-report/content.md

 # Overview of SlickChair

-This section presents .. from the pov of different actors of the system: authors pcms and program chair.
+This section presents .. from the pov of different actors of the system: authors pcms and program chair. @mauro2005:

-  - Submission of abstracts and papers by Authors.
+- Submission of abstracts and papers by Authors
-  - Submission of reviews by the Program Committee Members (PCM).
+- Submission of reviews by the Program Committee Members (PCM)
-  - Download of papers by Program Committee (PC).
+- Download of papers by Program Committee (PC)
-  - Handling of reviewers preferences and bidding.
+- Handling of reviewers preferences and bidding
-  - Web-based assignment of papers to PCMs for review.
+- Web-based assignment of papers to PCMs for review
-  - Review progress tracking.
+- Review progress tracking
-  - Web-based PC meeting.
+- Web-based PC meeting
-  - Notification of acceptance/rejection.
+- Notification of acceptance/rejection
-  - Sending e-mails for notifications.
+- Sending e-mails for notifications

+  1. Submission of papers
+  2. Assignment to reviewers
+  3. Mailings to PC members
+  4. Submissions of reviews
+  5. Reviewer comment threads
+  6. Distributed PC meeting
+  7. Letters to authors

+  Web-based assignment of papersWeb-based assignment of papers

   - authors